+• Municipal Notes:

-- Municipal Notes: - Note any special municipal situations-e.g., municipalities who do their own tax listing, or municipalities who maintain and submit their tax roll to DOR independently of the county. - If there are no special municipal notes, answer with "NA"
+- Note any special municipal situations-e.g., municipalities who do their own tax listing, or municipalities who maintain and submit their tax roll to DOR independently of the county. - If there are no special municipal notes, answer with "NA"

-- Maintenance of the Searchable Format standard: To maintain the Searchable Format standard, the county will - Searchable Format Workflow: NEW DELETE THIS FROM THE FINAL DOCUMENT Maintenance • Maintenance of the Searchable Format standard: Describe how the county will maintain the Searchable Format standard for parcel/tax roll data (in about 300 characters or less).
+Maintenance of the Searchable Format standard: To maintain the Searchable Format standard, the county will

+DELETE THIS FROM THE FINAL DOCUMENT Main tenance • Maintenance of the Searchable Format standard: Describe how the county will maintain the Searchable Format standard for parcel/tax ro data (in about 300 characters or less).
 The details of the Searchable Format can be found in the parcel Submission Documentation.
-For counties who utilize WLIP Strategic Initiative funding for the purpose of preparing the annual parcel/tax roll data submission to DOA for the Parcel Initiative, you must include a Project Plan to Maintain Searchable Format (Benchmarks 1 & 2) in Chapter 4.
-Searchable Format Workflow: NEW Select one and paste in: The county maintains parcel/tax roll data in the Searchable Format or close enough to the Searchable Format that little to no human labor is required for the annual submission of parcel/tax roll data to DOA.
+For counties who utilize WLIP Strategic Initiative funding for the purpose of preparing the annual parcel/tax roll data submission to DOA for the Parcel Initiative, you must include a Project Plan to Maintain Searchable Format (Benchmarks 1 & 2) in Chapter 4. ٠ Searchable Format Workflow: Select one and paste in: The county maintains parcel/tax roll data in the Searchable Format or close enough to the Searchable Format that little to no human labor is required for the annual submission of parcel/tax roll data to DOA.
 The county maintains parcel/tax roll data in such a way that requires significant formatting every year-whether by the county staff in-house, or a third-party contractor/vendor.
-Standards Wisconsin Department of Revenue Property Assessment Manual and attendant DOR standards DOR XML format standard requested by DOR for assessment/tax roll data - e.g., Permits, Easements, Non-Metallic Mining, Brownfields, Restrictive Covenants
+Stand • • formatting every year -whether by the county staff in-house, or a third-party contractor/vendor.

-- List any standards the dataset adheres to. - State whether and in what timeframe the county plans to meet any state, federal, professional, or other standards in the future. - If you meet the statutory standards listed, keep them in the document for reference.
+• List any standards the dataset adheres to.

+- State whether and in what timeframe the county plans to meet any state, federal, professional, or other standards in the future. - If you meet the statutory standards listed, keep them in the document for reference.